DM2-ND/CalendarGNN/README.md

 Other examples are provided in the `./demo.sh` file.

 ## Miscellaneous
-We thank all anonymous reviewers for their valuable feedbacks.
-More experimental settings and details can be found in the main body and the supplementary materials of our original paper *Calendar Graph Neural Networks for Modeling Time Structures in Spatiotemporal User Behaviors*.
+If you find this code pacakage is helpful, please consider cite our paper *Calendar Graph Neural Networks for Modeling Time Structures in Spatiotemporal User Behaviors*.